-- b) Research and Development: Conducts and manages highway infrastructure and infrastructure-related research and development focused on needs of national importance that cannot or will not be pursued by other research sponsors, including work that is exploratory and advanced in nature.
+- a) Strategic Planning: In collaboration with HIF, leads the development of highway infrastructure and infrastructure-related RD&T Program plans and projects that support FHWA's strategic and program objectives. - b) Research and Development: Conducts and manages highway infrastructure and infrastructure-related research and development focused on needs of national importance that cannot or will not be pursued by other research sponsors, including work that is exploratory and advanced in nature.
 Collaborates with other FHWA offices to address needs that are cross-cutting in nature.
 Research and development is carried out at FHWA's TFHRC and at other locations using a variety of research approaches including staff research, contract research, and cooperative research activities with other public and private researchers.
 Partners with HIF; HOP; HSA; HFL; and HEP, and HPL to conduct field test and evaluation of new and cutting-edge technologies.
-Provides assistance to these offices and OTS in the demonstration and field tests of market ready technologies. - c) Technology Delivery: Supports HIF and OTS in the development and delivery of new technologies and assists in the design and implementation of feedback systems to evaluate the effectiveness of new technologies. - d) Technology Services: Provides and maintains world-class research and development facilities in support of national highway needs.
-In cooperation with HIF, OTS, and FHWA division offices, provides technical support to the States and other Federal Agencies, including laboratory testing, modelling, and forensic investigation. - e) Stakeholder Engagement: Engages with stakeholders and conducts outreach to identify research needs and opportunities to advance highway infrastructure technology and practices, including promising opportunities that are more speculative in nature. - f) Professional Development: Maintains the knowledge, skills, and capabilities required to provide expert technical assistance to other FHWA and DOT offices, other Federal Agencies, and the States in response to transportation incidents of national importance.
+Provides assistance to these offices and HIT in the demonstration and field tests of market ready technologies. - c) Technology Delivery: Supports HIF, and HIT, in the development and delivery of new technologies, and assists in the design and implementation of feedback systems to evaluate the effectiveness of new technologies. - d) Technology Services: Provides and maintains world-class research and development facilities in support of national highway needs.
+In cooperation with the HIF, HIT, and FHWA division offices, provides technical support to the States and other Federal Agencies, including laboratory testing, modelling, and forensic investigation. - e) Stakeholder Engagement: Engages with stakeholders and conducts outreach to identify research needs and opportunities to advance highway infrastructure technology and practices, including promising opportunities that are more speculative in nature. - f) Professional Development: Maintains the knowledge, skills and capabilities required to provide expert technical assistance to other FHWA and DOT offices, other Federal Agencies, and the States in response to transportation incidents of national importance.
 Provides opportunities for professional development and mutual exchange of expertise in technical areas through paths such as rotations and Interagency Personnel Assignments (IPA), at TFHRC for HQ and field staff, as well as State and academic personnel.

 c.
-Office of Research, Development, and Technology (HRT)/Office of Safety and Operations Research and Development (HRSO)
+HRT/Office of Safety and Operations Research and Development.

 1) MISSION: Continually improves safety and operations-related technology through research, development, and testing; through an outreach process to identify future targets of opportunity; and with the pursuit of advanced research initiatives.
-Supports HIF; HOP; HSA; HFL; HEP; HFL; and OTS in the development of near-term RD&T Program plans and projects; demonstration of field tests of technologies; and evaluation of customer needs, acceptance, and benefits of new safety and operations- related products to eliminate highway crashes and to move vehicles safely and more efficiently on roads.
+Supports HIF; HOP; HSA; HFL; HEP; HFL; and HIT, in the development of near-term RD&T Program plans and projects; demonstration of field tests of technologies; and evaluation of customer needs, acceptance, and benefits of new safety and operationsrelated products to eliminate highway crashes and to safely and more efficiently move vehicles on roads.